-Caring for All People
+Caring for ALL People

 See you soon.

-Three ways to access our pre-recorded service:
+To access our livestream service:

-- From the main menu on our website click “Worship.”
+- From the main menu on our website click “Worship.” -OR-

 - Go to YouTube and search for UMC St. Mark’s Oro Valley or use this link.